- Activity Level: high

 - Kid/Pet Friendly: sometimes

 - Watchdog: aware

-Presa Cane Canario Breed Profile
+Presa Cane Canario Dog Breed Information

 A Presa Cane Canario is a cross between a Presa Canario and a Cane Corso.
 Both of these are large and powerful dog breeds, so you should expect a Presa Cane Canario to also grow into a large and powerful dog.
 They will be loyal and devoted to their families and protective of them.